 Academic Studies, Preparatory Courses, and Creative Arts

-For many of the war disabled, and civilian victims of terror attacks, the opportunity to further develop academic skills is crucial to independent living.
+For many of the war disabled, the opportunity to further develop academic skills is crucial to independent living.
 Supporting them during their academic studies helps empower their successful achievements.

 Applications for Academic Studies Scholarships are sent to the scholarship committee annually for each completed academic year.
 The scholarship amounts allotted to any specific individual vary according to need, disability and other factors.